Ramnck/beer-detection/README.md

-# pivo-segmentation
+# pivo-detection

-Segmentation model for detecting pivo (beer) objects in images.
+Detection model for detecting pivo (beer) objects in images.
 Easily load and use the pretrained model with PyTorch Hub.

 ---